Practical Ways Rip Curl is Using a CDP to Boost Marketing Performance

 In April, it became clear that Australian consumers were increasingly interested in wetsuits and comfort apparel.
 Surfing was still an acceptable form of exercise under lockdown, and consumers were investing in tracksuit pants and comfortable jumpers while they were stuck at home.

 In response to this boost in category interest, Rip Curl developed focused campaigns highlighting these categories and targeted audiences identified using Lexer.
-This strategy ensured that Rip Curl was still engaging customers online with relevant products even with stores closed, efficiently maximising their digital presence.
+This strategy ensured that Rip Curl was still engaging customers online with relevant products even with stores closed, efficiently maximizing their digital presence.
 These Lexer-powered campaigns saw a year-over-year eDM growth of 117%.

 CDP-inspired brand content achieves the most-viewed Rip Curl Youtube edit ever

 CDPs are sometimes viewed as purely transactional entities used to drive conversions and revenue, but Rip Curl found that the CDP can be used to drive brand awareness and content engagement as well.
-With events cancelled and international borders closed, Rip Curl still wanted to ensure that consumers got their fix of branded surfing content online.
+With events canceled and international borders closed, Rip Curl still wanted to ensure that consumers got their fix of branded surfing content online.

 Over the winter, surfer Morgan Cibilic and the Australian Rip Curl team spent 10 days on a road trip filming a surfing edit called Postcards From Morgs.
 After releasing this edit on YouTube, Rip Curl used the Lexer CDP to identify a range of core surfers—including SearchGPS users and those who’ve purchased the performance bikini, wetsuit, or boardshorts—and targeted them with trailers for the edit across social media via owned and athlete channels.